-V. CONCLUSION
+CONCLUSION

-I close with two bits of contemporary evidence of how far New York Times Co. v.
+I close with two bits of contemporary evidence of how far New York Times v.
 Sullivan has traveled in fifty years, and in which direction.
-First, in its decision in Citizens United v.
-FEC, the Supreme Court, in what Randall Bezanson accurately called an "almost offhanded" way, suggested that one necessary consequence of the "premise that the First Amendment generally prohibits the suppression of political speech based on the speaker's identity" is that there is no basis to distinguish media corporations from any other sort of corporation, including the plaintiff in that case.
-"We have consistently rejected the proposition that the institutional press has any constitutional privilege beyond that of other speakers," Justice Kennedy wrote for the Court.
+First, in its recent decision in Citizens United v.
+FEC, the Supreme Court, in what Randall Bezanson has accurately called an "almost offhanded" way, suggested that one necessary consequence of the general "premise that the First Amendment . . . prohibits the suppression of political speech based on the speaker's identity," is that there is no basis to distinguish media corporations from any other sort of corporation, including the plaintiff in that case.
+"We have consistently rejected the proposition that the institutional press has any constitutional privilege beyond that of other speakers," Justice Kennedy said for the Court.

 Second, in an excellent recent article on Citizens United, professor and former judge Michael McConnell has suggested that Citizens United might actually have been better addressed as a Press Clause case rather than a Speech Clause case.
-In Professor McConnell's view of the Press Clause, however, the point is not that the institutional press receives any special protection.
+On McConnell's view of the Press Clause, however, the point is not that the institutional press receives any special protection.
 To the contrary, his point is that it receives no special protection.
-The Press Clause applies to anyone "who disseminate[s]
+The Press Clause applies to anyone "who disseminate[s] information and opinion to the public through communications media," and not just the institutional press.
+Any other conclusion would "require[] a legally enforceable line between 'press' and others, which is inherently unworkable."
+Thus, the Press Clause does not single out the institutional press for protection; but it does provide a measure of protection for both the institutional press and any other speaker, such as the non-profit corporation Citizens